dotnet/sign/docs/Deployment.md

 # Deployment

 This service must run on Windows Server 2016 due to dependencies on new APIs for signing.
-It may be deployed to either a Virtual Machine or it can use an Azure Cloud Service Web Role for a PaaS offering (recommended).
+It may be deployed to either a Virtual Machine or it can use an Azure Website (recommended) *[note: 2016 is being rolled out to app services through early/mid January]*.

 You will need an Azure AD tenant and an Azure subscription.
 For easiest deployment, it's easiest if you are a global admin on your AAD tenant, but you may opt to have a global admin consent to the applications separately as well.
 Admin consent is ultimately required, however.